 Both Samsung and Google have taken steps to address these concerns, implementing features like:

-The industry is still finding its way through these complex issues, and the ethical frameworks continue to evolve as the technology becomes more sophisticated and widespread.
+The industry is still working through these complex issues, and the ethical frameworks continue to evolve as the technology becomes more sophisticated and widespread.
+However, the progress made between 2024 and 2026 shows that companies are taking these concerns seriously, with more transparent policies and better user controls becoming the norm rather than the exception.

 The technical capabilities and ethical considerations are important, but what really matters is how these AI writing tools affect everyday users.
 How are people actually using Samsung's Writing Assist and Google's Pixel writing features in their daily lives?